animal-tree/Writing-stuff/Stuff52-more-shit.md

 **Arg:** They weren't used.

 This... actually downgrades the existence of either time dilation or length contraction from theory to syllogism, by the way.

+**A:** What if we say both time dilation and length contraction are true?

+**Arg:** I mean, the measuring unit conversion isn't optional.
+Then you'd end up with an even weirder equivalence, and conforming it to $v$ and $-v$ mutual perpsectives would contradict the fact that, that would be the case with no measuring-unit conversion.
+So, yeah.